Sexual Harassment

 What is a hostile work environment?

 A hostile work environment exists where a coworker's or supervisor's sexual harassment results in an intimidating, hostile, or offensive working environment.
-In order for the environment to be considered 'hostile' the the workplace must be permeated with discriminatory intimidation, ridicule, and insult that is so severe or pervasive that it alters the conditions of the victim's employment and creates an abusive working environment.
+In order for the environment to be considered 'hostile,' the workplace must be permeated with discriminatory intimidation, ridicule, and insult that is sufficiently severe or pervasive that it alters the conditions of the victim's employment and creates an abusive working environment.

 If you believe you believe you have been sexually harassed at work and would like to discuss your case further contact us.